 Clearly the dominant American culture confuses us Mennonites with the Amish, who in fact began as an insurgent faction rebelling from the Mennonites.
 America's conflation is reasonable, since the Mennonites and the Amish have historically overlapped in many lifestyle choices.—Rhoda Janzen

 : a composite reading or text

 But this book is not simply a conflation of old dispatches from one of the world's forgotten trouble spots.—William Boyd

 the word “robustious” is probably a conflation of “robust” and “boisterous”

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'conflation'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'conflation.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.